 Farmworkers face barriers to care, including limited availability of healthcare services in rural areas, cost, transportation, clinic hours, and language.
 Few farmworkers are eligible for public assistance programs and the majority lack health insurance.
 To reduce these barriers and make your clinic more accessible, NCFHP recommends the following:

-Outreach and enabling services – Outreach involves leaving the clinic to find migrant and seasonal farmworkers in the community who have not yet been connected to any healthcare or other services.
+Outreach involves leaving the clinic to find migrant and seasonal farmworkers in the community who have not yet been connected to any healthcare or other services.
 Enabling services are the services needed to help those farmworkers meet their basic needs, including their need to access healthcare.
 Enabling services include, but are not limited, to providing patient transportation, medical interpretation, patient education and case management.
 The goal is to facilitate healthcare delivery and improve health conditions for migrant and seasonal farm worker.
-Enabling services have been found to increase the number of migrant and seasonal farmworkers, as well as other disenfranchised and/or hard to reach populations, that access migrant and community health centers and other agencies.
+Enabling services have been found to increase the number of migrant and seasonal farmworkers, as well as other disenfranchised or hard-to-reach populations, that access migrant and community health centers and other agencies.
 They ensure linkages and communication between healthcare agencies and farmworkers and provide needed services that address the barriers farmworkers face.
-A farmworker health program must be aware of what enabling services are needed in his/her area and seek to provide them.
+A farmworker health program must be aware of what enabling services are needed in their area and seek to provide them.
 Provision of these services should be monitored and documented to determine reach and effectiveness.

-Continuity of care – Continuous care means that farmworkers have the opportunity to develop a relationship with a primary care provider.
+Continuous care means that farmworkers have the opportunity to develop a relationship with a primary care provider.
 It also means ensuring that farmworkers are not lost to follow-up after referral for specialty care or hospitalization.
 A mechanism should be in place for tracking the care of the patient and for transferring records to another site or securing another provider when possible as patients prepare to migrate.
-Nationwide referral directories such as Migrant Clinicians Health Network case management service are available to assist in this process (https://www.migrantclinician.org/services/network.html) Hospital-based care may or may not be provided directly, but firm arrangements should be made for referral of those requiring hospitalization.
+Nationwide referral directories such as Migrant Clinicians Health Network case management service are available to assist in this process.
+Hospital-based care may or may not be provided directly, but firm arrangements should be made for referral of those requiring hospitalization.
 Continuous care would include involvement of the outreach worker and primary care provider in discharge planning and follow-up care.